 3. Deactivate all of your plugins at once.

 4. Re-test the problem.
 If it’s resolved, re-activate your plugins one by one.
 After each activation, check the problem.
 When the problem re-occurs, you’ll know which plugin needs attention.

-5. If you still haven’t found the cause of the problem, try switching over to a default theme like Twenty Sixteen and re-test.
+5. If you still haven’t found the cause of the problem, try switching over to a default theme like Twenty Nineteen and re-test.
 This should let you know if something in your theme is causing the problem.